The Importance Of Water Parameters/Water Quality

 Nitrate, Nitrite, Ammonia, PH, Dissolved Oxygen ,Carbonate and water hardness

-The first three on the list ammonia, nitrites and nitrates are all nitrogen-containing chemicals and form part of a natural cycle, one sort of bacteria breaking down ammonia to form nitrites, which another kind makes into nitrates.
+The first three on the list ammonia, nitrites and nitrates are all nitrogen containing chemicals and these form part of a natural cycle, one sort of bacteria breaking down ammonia to form nitrites which another kind makes into nitrates.
 Koi turn around five per cent of the food they eat into ammonia which they then excrete.
-All three of these nitrogenous chemicals are toxic and if they are allowed to build-up in your pond, they will cause potentially serious health problems for your fish.
-The ideal ammonia and nitrite levels need to be as close to zero as possible and nitrate no more than 50 parts per million (ppm).
-A good bio-filter can do this, making use of resident bacteria to make nitrite and then nitrate but although nitrate is the least toxic of these nitrogenous compounds, it is an excellent plant nutrient and excess can feed algal blooms.

 Different species of fish have their own particular needs when it comes to pH and water hardness sometimes the limits can be fairly narrow this is obviously important to be sure that the water in any pond suits the specific requirements of its inhabitants.
-Testing the carbonate levels is helpful because it gives an indication of the stability of the pH; carbonate and bicarbonate ions act as buffers, stopping the acid and alkali balance from altering too quickly fluctuating pH does no good at all to fish of any kind.
+Testing the carbonate levels is also helpful because it gives an indication of the stability of the pH; carbonate and bicarbonate ions act as buffers stopping the acid and alkali balance from altering too quickly fluctuating pH is no good at all to fish of any kind.

 Ideal Water Parameters For Healthy And Happy Koi Should Feature: